-Dairy Free Brownies with Caramel are going to become your new favourite dessert.
-These delicious brownies are easy to make, moist in the middle, and even gluten free and paleo.
-Made with almond flour, coconut flour, cocoa powder and coconut oil, your whole family will love these brownies.
+These dairy free brownies with caramel are going to become your new favourite dessert.
+These delicious brownies are so easy to make, are rich and chocolatey and are even gluten free.
+Made with almond flour, coconut flour and cocoa powder this is a healthy dessert that everyone loves.

 Why you will love this recipe:

 - These gluten free dairy free brownies with caramel are incredible!
-So chocolatey, moist in the middle, and topped with an amazing caramel sauce.
+So rich and chocolatey, moist in the middle, and topped with an amazing caramel sauce.

 - They are so easy to make in one bowl.